doriordan/skuber/README.md

 ## Features

 - Comprehensive support for Kubernetes API model represented as Scala case classes
-- Full support for JSON mappings for the model
+- Full support mapping between the model and the required Kubernetes JSON representations for the API
 - Client API for creating, reading, updating, removing, listing and watching resources on a Kubernetes cluster
 - The API is asynchronous and strongly typed e.g. `k8s.get[Deployment]("nginx")` returns a value of type `Future[Deployment]`
 - Optional fluent API for building common Kubernetes resource types